 Back to news

-Helping your child cope with the loss of a pet (Vetsure for Kids – Part 5)
+Helping Your Child Cope With Losing a Pet (Vetsure for Kids – Part 5)

-When you speak to your child remember to be honest and to keep the information age appropriate.
+When you speak to your child, remember to be honest and keep the information age appropriate.

-There can be times when you can try and prepare your child for your pets passing.
+There can be times when you can try and prepare your child for losing a pet.
 This might involve discussions on euthanasia.
 These points may be helpful when preparing your child:

-1. Explain to your child why it is their pet’s best interests to be euthanised.
-You can explain that their pet is very sick or old and that it is no longer fair that their pet feels so poorly.
+1. Explain to your child why it’s in their pet’s best interests to be euthanised.
+You can explain that their pet is very sick or old, and that it’s no longer fair that their pet feels so poorly.

-2. Explain the importance of why it is not kind to allow animals to suffer.
+2. Explain the importance of why it’s not kind to allow animals to suffer.
 Children may find it hard to make the link between a pet suffering and how unkind it is on the animal involved.
-You could say that once a pet is too old or too sick, they find it very hard to be happy, and that it is kinder to let the vet end their suffering.
+You could say that once a pet is too old or too sick, they find it very hard to be happy, and that it’s kinder to let the vet end their suffering.

 3. Sometimes the term “put to sleep” may be confusing as their pet will not wake up.
-It is important to let children know that it cannot be reversed – and is very different to what happens when we go to sleep.
-With this in mind you should possibly avoid using the expression or prepare your child as others will undoubtedly use the expression during the process.
+It’s important to let children know that it cannot be reversed – and is very different to what happens when we go to sleep.
+With this in mind, you should possibly avoid using this expression, or prepare your child as others will undoubtedly use the expression during the process.

 4. Explain what will happen, adapt this to keep it as age appropriate as possible: At the time of euthanising a pet, the vet will need to inject a drug into the pet’s vein, this is usually located in the front leg.
-The injection is a high dose of anaesthetic drug which will cause the pets heart to slow gradually and stop.
-It is usually very peaceful, and your pet will look like is it drifting off to sleep.
-It is important to note that your pet’s eyes will remain open and this can be upsetting for children.
+The injection is a high dose of an anesthetic drug which will cause the pets heart to slow gradually and stop.
+It’s usually very peaceful, and your pet will look like it’s drifting off to sleep.
+It’s important to note that your pet’s eyes will remain open and this can be upsetting for children.

 5. Children are all different, sometimes it may not be appropriate to let children be present at the time of euthanasia, this will be up to the adults involved.
-We would recommend having a discussion with your vet to determine what is best for the child and the animal involved.
+We recommend having a discussion with your vet to determine what’s best for the child and the animal involved.

 These points may be helpful on the day of your appointment: